LPN to BSN

 Benefits of the LPN to BSN Program

-- BSN graduates are prepared to give acute care in hospitals, clinics, in-home, and community settings.
+- BSN graduates are prepared to work in acute care settings, clinics, homes and communities

-- Graduates are able to pursue new career and educational opportunities, including: provide acute care, take on leadership roles and pursue a graduate degree.
+- Graduates are able to advance their career, take on leadership roles and pursue an advanced degree

 The Bachelor of Science in Nursing at NMC is a CCNE-accredited, 4-year program offered on-campus.

-- Program requires that students have an active LPN Licensure, and provide official transcripts documenting graduation from a state-approved technical or vocational program.See more on the Admissions tab.
+- Students must have an unencumbered LPN Licensure and provide official transcripts documenting LPN programgraduation from a state-approved technical or vocational program

-- A student must earn a minimum of 121 semester credit hours to be eligible for the Bachelor of Science in Nursing.
+- A student must earn a minimum of 121 credit hours to be eligible for the Bachelor of Science in Nursing

 - Students complete courses in two phases to help bridge their LPN knowledge.